TheHenrik/mace/README.md

 It is currently under heavy construction.
 Don't expect anything to work.
 Functions may be removed, added and completly changed.

+## Getting Stared

+For more information on how to set up pymace, please visit [Readthedocs](https://pymace.readthedocs.io/en/start/)

 ## Documentation